What were Eddy’s political views?

-According to biographer Robert Peel, “Mrs. Eddy was brought up a Jacksonian Democrat [one who believes in more democracy for the citizenry, as seen in the politics of President Andrew Jackson], switched her sympathies to the new Republican Party at the time of the Civil War, managed to sound remarkably like William Jennings Bryan [the thrice-nominated Democratic Party candidate] in some of her public pronouncements at the turn of the century, but in general stayed clear of partisan judgements and commitments in her later years.”1
+According to biographer Robert Peel, Mary Baker Eddy “was brought up a Jacksonian Democrat, switched her sympathies to the new Republican Party at the time of the Civil War, managed to sound remarkably like William Jennings Bryan in some of her public pronouncements at the turn of the century, but in general stayed clear of partisan judgments and commitments in her later years.”1

 Chill was thy midnight day,